-Research by Google found that 41% of adults and 55% of teens are voice-searching on their smartphones more than once a day.
-Voice-activated searching is a novel way to use the internet, and it is changing the landscape of content marketing.
+Research by Google found that 20% of searches in the Google App are now done by voice.
+Voice searching is a novel way to use the internet, and it is changing the landscape of marketing.

 Keywords are still important to SEO, but they’re undergoing big changes in tone and arrangement.
 The past year has seen an explosion of question words – what, where, why, etc. – in online searches.
 These are often linked to long-tail keywords (“Who invented the printing press?”) that contrast with the shorter, phrase-oriented keywords with which traditional internet users are more familiar (“printing press inventor”).

 Voice recognition software hones internet searches to fit users’ natural speech patterns.
 This approach prioritizes straightforward, meaningful content that the device can quickly report back to its user, rather than a salad of keywords.